Crown (dental restoration): Titanium

 Titanium and titanium alloys are highly biocompatible.
 Its strength, rigidity and ductility are similar to that of other casting alloys used in dentistry.
 Titanium also readily forms an oxide layer on its surface which gives it anti-corrosive properties and allows it to bond to ceramics, a useful property in the manufacture of metal-ceramic crowns.

 Full ceramic crowns

-Dental ceramics or porcelains are used for crowns manufacture primarily for their aesthetic properties compared to all metal restorations.
+Dental ceramics or porcelains are used for crowns manufactured primarily for their aesthetic properties compared to all metal restorations.
 These materials are generally quite brittle and prone to fracture.
 Many classifications have been used to categorise dental ceramics, with the simplest, based on the material from which they are made, i.e. silica, alumina or zirconia.